Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ![The Excel model had to be encoded into a web app](/img/7b Encode Excel Model.png)

-## Before - Keeping visualizations in sync with models was troublesome
+## Keeping visualizations in sync with models was troublesome

 The work didn’t end with the preparation of the model.
 After each iteration the Chief Modeler had to manually update charts and presentations where they were included, as well as ensure that the data was inline with the source spreadsheet.
 Given the large volume of models the Chief Modeler is working on, **having links between models and visualizations get broken** by something as simple as changing the file name was indeed very annoying.

 ![Visualizations in sync with the models](/img/8b Visualizations in sync with the models.png)

-## After - Customers are empowered to safely test assumptions
+## With Visyond, Customers are empowered to safely test assumptions

 **‘What-if’ questions can now be answered in real time** without having to go back to the spreadsheet.
 The interactive online slides are an outstanding and elegant way to visualize different scenarios with the customer.
 Numbers can be tested directly in the presentation that is linked to the model without exposing it or changing its content or structure.
 Therefore, there is **no longer a need to manually maintain separate presentation layers on top of the spreadsheet** as Visyond can instantaneously adjust to changes in input, output or layout without requiring any development effort from Ericsson.